-- Title III-A authorizes the Strengthening Institutions Program, which provides grants to institutions with financial limitations and a high percentage of needy students.
+- Title III-A authorizes the Strengthening Institutions Program (SIP), which provides grants to institutions with financial limitations and a high percentage of needy students.
 Title III-A also authorizes separate similar programs for American Indian tribally controlled colleges and universities; Alaska Native and Native Hawaiian-serving institutions; predominantly Black institutions (PBIs); Native American-serving, nontribal institutions; and Asian American and Native American Pacific Islander-serving institutions.
 Grants awarded under these programs assist eligible institutions in strengthening their academic, administrative, and fiscal capabilities.
-These programs are typically funded through annual discretionary appropriations, but additional annual mandatory appropriations are provided through FY2019 under Title III-F. - Title III-B authorizes the Strengthening Historically Black Colleges and Universities (HBCUs) program and the Historically Black Graduate Institutions program, both of which award grants to eligible institutions to assist them in strengthening their academic, administrative, and fiscal capabilities.
-These programs are typically funded through annual discretionary appropriations; however, additional annual mandatory appropriations are provided for HBCUs through FY2019. - Title III-C authorizes the Endowment Challenge Grant program, which has not been funded since FY1995. - Title III-D authorizes the HBCU Capital Financing Program, which assists HBCUs in obtaining low-cost capital financing for campus maintenance and construction projects and is generally funded through annual discretionary appropriations. - Title III-E authorizes the Minority Science and Engineering Improvement Program, which provides grants to MSIs and other entities to effect long-term improvements in science and engineering education and is funded through annual discretionary appropriations. - Title III-F provides additional annual mandatory appropriations through FY2019 for many of the Title III-A and Title III-B MSI programs.
-It also provides mandatory appropriations through FY2019 for the Hispanic-serving institutions (HSIs) Science, Technology, Engineering, and Mathematics (STEM) Articulation Program, which provides grants to HSIs to increase the number of Hispanic
+The SIP is funded through annual discretionary appropriations; the remaining Title III-A programs are funded through annual discretionary (as specified in Title III-G) and mandatory appropriations (as specified in Title III-F). - Title III-B authorizes the Strengthening Historically Black Colleges and Universities (HBCUs) program and the Historically Black Graduate Institutions (HBGIs) program, both of which award grants to eligible institutions to assist them in strengthening their academic, administrative, and fiscal capabilities.
+The HBCUs program is funded through annual discretionary (as specified in Title III-G) and mandatory appropriations (as specified in Title III-F); the HBGIs program is funded through annual discretionary appropriations (as specified in Title III-G). - Title III-C authorizes the Endowment Challenge Grant program, which has not been funded since FY1995. - Title III-D authorizes the HBCU Capital Financing Program, which assists HBCUs in obtaining low-cost capital financing for campus maintenance and construction projects and is generally funded through annual discretionary appropriations. - Title III-E authorizes the Minority Science and Engineering Improvement Program, which provides grants to MSIs and other entities to effect long-term improvements in science and engineering education and is funded through annual discretionary appropriations. - Title III-F provides annual mandatory appropriations for many of the Title III-A and Title III-B MSI programs.
+It also establishes and provides mandatory

-- students in STEM fields and to develop model transfer and articulation agreements. - Title V authorizes the HSI program and the Promoting Postbaccalaureate Opportunities for Hispanic Americans (PPOHA), both of which award grants to eligible institutions to assist them in strengthening their academic, administrative, and fiscal capabilities.
+- appropriations for the Hispanic-serving institutions (HSIs) Science, Technology, Engineering, and Mathematics (STEM) Articulation Program, which provides grants to HSIs to increase the number of Hispanic students in STEM fields and to develop model transfer and articulation agreements. - Title V authorizes the HSI program and the Promoting Postbaccalaureate Opportunities for Hispanic Americans (PPOHA), both of which award grants to eligible institutions to assist them in strengthening their academic, administrative, and fiscal capabilities.
 Typically, both programs are funded through annual discretionary appropriations, but additional annual mandatory appropriations were provided for the PPOHA program from FY2009 through FY2014. - Title VII-A-4 authorizes Masters Degree Programs at HBCUs and PBIs, which provide grants to select HBCUs and PBIs to improve graduate educational opportunities.
-Typically, both programs are funded through annual discretionary appropriations, but additional annual mandatory appropriations were provided for both programs from FY2009 through FY2014.
+Both programs are authorized to receive annual discretionary appropriations, but currently, only Masters Degree Programs at HBCUs receive such funding.
+Annual mandatory appropriations were provided for both programs from FY2009 through FY2014.